 You can also benefit from being flexible in the way you pay and choose to buy flights on finance.
 Companies like PayPal Credit, Affirm and Klarna allow you to spread the cost of your flights over time.
 The best thing about buying flights on finance is that most payment plan options are interest-free.
 This means that you'll only have to pay for flight fare, without any hidden fees.
-You may not be getting cheaper flight tickets, but you have more flexibility in your monthly spending, which makes it more affordable.
+You may not be getting a cheaper flight ticket, but you have more flexibility in your monthly spending, which makes it more affordable.